Keyboard shortcuts

 Message Reference

-All messages are delivered as binary WebSocket frames containing UTF-8 JSON.
+All messages are binary WebSocket frames containing UTF-8 JSON.
 Every message has a type field.

 Welcome